netscaler/netscaler-k8s-ingress-controller/docs/how-to/custom-monitor.md

 ingress.citrix.com/monitor: '{"frontend":{"type":"htTP-iNLINE", "secure":"yes"}}'
 ```

 In this example,  service called ```frontend``` is configured with http inline monitor with secure type as yes.
-When citrix ingress controller gets this, it creates a monitor and bind with the coresponding service of frontend.
+When Citrix ingress controller gets this, it creates a monitor and bind with the corresponding service of frontend.

   Sample ingress.